Accumulator types: flexible signal accumulators

 We need to configure the signals that are used to increment and control the accumulators.
 Follow the steps below to map the engine signal from your device to Engine and create a custom signal that is the inverted value of Engine.

-1. Login to your VehicleTracker application as an Administrator
+1. Log in to your application as an administrator

 2. Go to Admin / Device Mappers and select your device in the list